-7.8.4 A denser grid of streets will be established where required in Employment Areas to support the efficient movement of goods and employee transit and active transportation connections.

-7.8.5 Mississauga will support primary truck routes and local segments of the Greater Golden Horseshoe Strategic Goods Movement Network through street design.

-7.8.6 Mississauga will work with the Province and Region to coordinate and optimize systems of moving goods.

-7.8.7 To support the 400 series highways as part of the provincial goods movement network and strategic goods movement network, as shown on Map 7-1, Mississauga will work with the Province to pursue opportunities to provide additional connections at interchanges and necessary highway improvements at key locations.

-7.8.8 Mississauga will work collaboratively with relevant industries to understand and evaluate truck parking needs associated with development.
-Where appropriate, the City will implement strategies and update requirements for truck and trailer parking associated with these uses.

-7.8.9 Mississauga will establish partnerships with stakeholders to develop strategies to increase the coordination and improved efficiency of major goods movement facilities and corridors, including the strategic goods movement network.

-7.8.10 Mississauga will work with other orders of government, agencies, and the private sector to investigate and implement strategies for minimizing the impact of air pollution and greenhouse gas emissions related to the goods movement sector.
+- 7.8.4 A denser grid of streets will be established where required in Employment Areas to support the efficient movement of goods and employee transit and active transportation connections. - 7.8.5 Mississauga will support primary truck routes and local segments of the Greater Golden Horseshoe Strategic Goods Movement Network through street design. - 7.8.6 Mississauga will work with the Province and Region of Peel to coordinate and optimize systems of moving goods. - 7.8.7 To support the 400 series highways as part of the provincial goods movement network and Strategic Goods Movement Network, as shown on Map 7-1, Mississauga will work with the Province to pursue opportunities to provide additional connections at interchanges and necessary highway improvements at key locations. - 7.8.8 Mississauga will work collaboratively with relevant industries to understand and evaluate truck parking needs associated with development.
+Where appropriate, the City will implement strategies and update requirements for truck and trailer parking associated with these uses. - 7.8.9 Mississauga will establish partnerships with stakeholders to develop strategies to increase the coordination and improved efficiency of major goods movement facilities and corridors, including the strategic goods movement network. - 7.8.10 Mississauga will work with other orders of government, agencies, and the private sector to investigate and implement strategies for minimizing the impact of air pollution and greenhouse gas emissions related to the goods movement sector.

-Map 7-1: The strategic goods movement network, as previously established in the Region of Peel Official Plan
+Map 7-1: The Strategic Goods Movement Network, as established by the Region of Peel